 - PBA Rescue System: https://github.com/Drive-Trust-Alliance/sedutil/wiki/Encrypting-your-drive (the 64-bit version “RESCUE64.img.gz”, currently available in version 1.15.1)

-So, I created two bootable USB sticks, in my case with Rufus (since I have it anyway – with the Win32 Disk Imager, it should work just as well).
+So, I created two bootable USB sticks with Rufus – with the Win32 Disk Imager, it should work just as well.

 Manjaro boot image

-For the Manjaro boot stick, it is important to set the partition scheme to GPT and the target system to UEFI.
+For the Manjaro boot stick, it is necessary to set the partition scheme to GPT and the target system to UEFI.
 With the rest of the settings, you can leave the default values:

 After clicking on “Start,” you have to select “Write in DD image mode”:

-If you write the image in ISO image mode instead, the following error message will appear after booting: “Welcome to GRUB! … Error: unknown filesystem.“
+If you write the image in ISO image mode instead, the following error message appears after booting: “Welcome to GRUB! … Error: unknown filesystem.“

 For the PBA boot stick, the partition scheme and target system are predefined and cannot be changed:

-- Secure Boot / Secure Boot Enable: the check mark must be removed here, otherwise neither the PBA nor the Manjaro image can be booted.
+- Secure Boot / Secure Boot Enable: you need to remove this checkmark; otherwise neither the PBA nor the Manjaro image can be booted.